Sonnet 579

 It is man’s nature here to so deceive,

-For by mere wit alone one can receive
+For by slick wit alone he can receive

 Grand benefits where work is not the measure.